 XII.
 Compound InterestPrevious Next

 Within one of the legs of the thing that slowly crawled through dirt and stone was a passage only a few millimeters across.
-The leg was tightly packed with modules forming a dizzyingly interconnected system, some connected by tubes, others by powerful black threads of powerful carbon fibers, and still others by electromagnetic signals or mechanical linkages.
+The leg was tightly packed with modules forming a dizzyingly interconnected system, some connected by tubes, others by black threads of powerful carbon fibers, and still others by electromagnetic signals or mechanical linkages.

 The narrow gap that wove through the interconnected system was dark and silent.
 Through it, an inch-long, six-legged form doggedly climbed.
 It did not mind the dark, the silence, or that it was climbing upside down.

 Externally at least, its body plan was largely unchanged from the cockroach that had inspired its design.
 Internally, however, it was somewhat different.

 It no longer excreted pheromones the way its ancestors had.
 Its biology could still emit a variety of chemical signals and compounds, but for very different purposes.

 It was different in other ways that would not have been obvious on visual inspection.
 The little creature was over two hundred years old.
 That was because it had better hygiene and medical care than any insect alive.

 The maintenance drone shaped like a bug slowed as it reached a juncture.
 It turned and pulled itself into a side passage where it arrived at a closed seal.
 It released a chemical sequence from its body.
 Nearby biochemical sensors detected the signal and the seal opened, allowing the drone to crawl inside.

 The chamber's curved walls weren't much farther apart than the walls of the maintenance passage.
 The drone waved feelers around the chamber, confirming that it had been fully drained of the high-energy-density fuel it was built to contain.